getsthepicture/Delicious-Desk/README.md

 - - -
 ## Contributors
-- Laurence Wingo
+- Laurence Wingo <inboxwingo@gmail.com>
-To be added as a database administrator or as an open source contributor, please contact: <inboxwingo@gmail.com>
 - - -
+To be added as a database administrator or as an open source contributor, please contact Laurence: <inboxwingo@gmail.com>